Automax of Henderson

 If you’ve been holding off on shopping for a used car at a buy here pay here car lot because you were afraid you’d be stuck with the car forever, think again.
 You can still trade in a buy here pay here car when you’re ready - if you have enough equity in it.

 They’ve been in the buy here pay here car business for 30 years, serving customers in Henderson, Youngsville, Raleigh, and Durham.
-One of the reasons that AutoMax is tops in the industry is the relationships they build with their customers.
+One of the reasons that sets AutoMax apart in the industry is the relationships they build with their customers.
 AutoMax’s sales folks are always happy to answer questions, and they don’t consider any question too silly.
 If you still find yourself with questions about trading in your buy here pay here car, stop by for a visit at AutoMax’s dealerships in Henderson or Youngsville.
 They’ll be happy to help you through the process.